devan-MEC/Hacktoberfest_for_beginners/README.md

 5. Congrats you just created your first pull request!

 This time you need 4 PULL REQUESTS to complete the challenge!
+You can sign up anytime between October 1 and October 31.